 Causes & repair solutions for cracked, sinking concrete floors

-Do you have a concrete slab floor that is showing signs of sinking, sagging, or settling?
+Do you have a floor crack?
+Or do you have a concrete slab floor that is showing signs of sinking, sagging, or settling?
 Are the walls separating from the floor below or ceiling above?

 If you have a problem like this in your home, you could have a sinking or settling concrete floor slab.
 This problem can lead to cracks in floors and walls, uneven surfaces, and a weakened foundation.